Mick Karn: Illness and death

-In June 2010, Karn announced on his website that he had been diagnosed with advanced-stage cancer, although the specific type of cancer was not mentioned.
-Although singer Peter Murphy said during an interview that Karn was suffering terminal brain cancer, this has not been confirmed.
-According to David Torn, Karn's cancer had already metastasised, and he was undergoing chemotherapy.
-The website announcement stated that Karn had been struggling financially for some time and appealed for donations to help pay for his medical care and provide financial assistance for his family.
-Moreover, several people Karn had worked with, in particular Midge Ure, Porcupine Tree, and Masami Tsuchiya, announced concerts in support of the appeal.
-According to a website update, dated 3 September 2010, the funds raised by the appeal enabled Karn and his family to move back to London, where Karn received treatment.
-However, the cancer had spread beyond the possibility of treatment, and he died at his home in London on 4 January 2011.
+In June 2010, Karn announced on his website that he had been diagnosed with advanced-stage cancer.
+Although the specific type was not disclosed, singer Peter Murphy later stated in an interview that Karn was suffering from terminal brain cancer.
+According to David Torn, the cancer had already metastasised and Karn was undergoing chemotherapy.
+The announcement on Karn's website explained that he had been experiencing financial difficulties for some time and appealed for donations to help cover medical expenses and support his family.
+Several musicians and collaborators, including Midge Ure, Porcupine Tree, and Masami Tsuchiya, organised benefit concerts in support of the appeal.
+An update posted on 3 September 2010 stated that the funds raised had enabled Karn and his family to return to London, where he continued treatment.
+His cancer later spread beyond the possibility of treatment and he died at his home in London on 4 January 2011..